Tips and Advice for a Hygienic Cathing Routine

 - Effective hand-washing.
 Proper hand washing is essential.
-It can help prevent contamination of your intermittent catheter and the spread of infectious bacteria when being inserted into your urethra, potentially reducing the risk of Urinary Tract Infections.
+It can help prevent contamination of your intermittent catheter, helping to reduce the risk of introducing infectious bacteria into your urethra during cathing.
 When washing your hands be sure to:

 - Wet hands with running water